shotover/shotover-proxy/docs/src/dev-docs/end-to-end-overview.md

 The logic for [ValkeyEncoder::encode](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/codec/valkey.rs#L208) looks like:

 1. The [into_encodable](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/message/mod.rs#L310) method is called on each request.
 This method returns the most efficient way to encode the request.
-   * [Encodable::Frame](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/message/mod.rs#L619) - If the message is marked as modified by the transforms, the parsed redis frame is returned, the encoder must reencode the bytes from the frame.
+   * [Encodable::Frame](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/message/mod.rs#L619) - If the message is marked as modified by the transforms, the parsed valkey frame is returned, the encoder must reencode the bytes from the frame.
    * [Encodable::Bytes](https://github.com/shotover/shotover-proxy/blob/026327ff78046d29e9a7613baecca506c874d05b/shotover/src/message/mod.rs#L617) - If the message is not marked as modified, the raw bytes are returned and the encoder can simply write the raw bytes to the socket which is much faster.

 In our example the request is unmodified so we take the fast path by directly writing the bytes.